wfunkenbusch/1D_Langevin/README.md

 * --init_pos
     * type: float
     * default: 2.5
     * The initial position of the particle.
-If equal to 0 or wall_size, the current simulation will exit immediately.
+If less than 0 or greater than wall_size, the current simulation will exit immediately.

 * --init_vel
     * type: float